Chapter 36 BWV 111 Was mein Gott will, das g’scheh allzeit

 Alto and soprano recitatives.

 The ebullient duet is enclosed by two recitatives, both retaining the minor modes of the first two movements.
 That for alto is the more dramatic, albeit accompanied only by a few continuo chords.
-It berates those who are foolish enough to flee from God—-He knows all and those who allow themselves to come under His protection are blest.
+It berates those who are foolish enough to flee from God—-He knows all and those who allow themselves to come under His protection are blessed.
 There is passion in this melodic line and possibly even a hint of sulphur and brimstone, despite the relative lack of harmonic interest.
 Note, however, (bars 7-9) the encompassing chromatic harmony supporting the notion of the blessedness arising from the acceptance of the Lord′s protection!

 The soprano recitative leads to the closing chorale and has a very different quality.
 We have just heard the alto and tenor joyously describing the firm footsteps which will take us through death to the salvation beyond.
-There is now no need of fear or palpitating heartbeats, death has become a journey and a release.
+There is now no need of fear or palpitating heartbeats, death has become a positive journey and a release.
 Now all we shall require is for the Lord to help us to sustain our faith.

 Two oboes accompany the voice above the continuo and their long notes have a sepulchral feel befitting the grave.
 But they emerge from these sustained chords of accompaniment to weave a quietly resigned, contrapuntal texture around the voice’s final line—-oh blissful and long awaited ending.